Deploy AI agents to your entire organization via IdP

 • If the role has access to multiple agents: you see a portal listing all accessible agents

-What end-users experience
+What external users experience

 Agent access